 What is the Win-Win Agreement?

 The Territorial Annexation (Win-Win) Agreement is a comprehensive annexation agreement originally negotiated in 1986 between several suburban school districts and the Columbus City Schools.
-It has been has been extended for three six-year terms (1992, 1998, and 2004) and may automatically extend for another six-year term beginning July 1, 2010.
+It was extended for four six-year terms (1992, 1998, 2004and 2010).

 History of the Win-Win Agreement

 Prior to 1955 - Property annexed by a municipality was automatically transferred to that municipality's school district.
 Therefore school districts and the cities they served shared common borders.
 When the city's borders changed the school district's borders were changed as well.

 1955 - In 1955, the Ohio General Assembly eliminated the requirement that cities and school districts have common borders.
 The decision-making authority regarding transfers of school district territories after 1955 was granted to the newly created State Board of Education.
 As a result of this change it became common for school district boundaries to vary widely from municipal boundaries.

 1950's-70's - The City of Columbus implemented a policy of using water and sewer agreements to aggressively annex unincorporated land into the city.
 These policies resulted in